praluca/eLearning-platform/README.md

 # E-Learning Platform
 This is a simple web application that helps students to learn more about programming.
-This app was made for my bachelor thesis.
 ## Available features
 1. Users registration(teachers and students)
 2. Video courses